sannawiklund/K6ResultComparer/README.md

 # K6ResultComparer

-This program was developed as part of my final thesis project during my studies in .NET development.
+This program was developed as part of my final thesis project during my studies in .NET development at Teknikhögskolan Gothenburg, Sweden.

 ## About the Project